TFlexSoom-School/TerminalYahtzee/README.md

 # Purpose of this project
 A simple practice of C++ programming with the NCurses Environment.
-I highly recommend individuals check out my ESCAPE CS 162 repository.s
+I highly recommend individuals check out my ESCAPE CS 162 repository.

 # How to include this project
 All files under src are valid to use across other projects except TerminalYahtzee.cpp